 This filling of this pie is chocolate chips, caramel bits, coconut, pecans, crushed graham crackers, and broken pretzels.
-It’s held together with butter and sweetened condensed milk.
-I mean… are you drooling yet?
+It’s held together with

 I’m always taking food to events, especially desserts.
 Here are a few desserts that can go to any social function.
 Limoncello Pound Cake has such a lovely lemon flavor but it does have booze in it.
 For a no booze pound cake, Grandma’s Old Fashioned Pound Cake is equally good.
 Also, Fudge Better than Boxed Brownies are always, always, always a hit!
 Cherry Texas Sheet Cake and Banana Bread Blondies both feed a crowd and are very easy to make.
 Finally, cinnamon roll pie is the best of the bests and popular with everyone that’s had it.